reallyblaised/snakemake-tutorial/README.md

 - `max-status-checks-per-second: 1` limits the frequency of status checks to prevent overloading the Slurm scheduler;
 - `latency-wait: 3600` sets a waiting time (in seconds) to allow for file system delays.
 Useful in ensuring all files are written before the next rule starts;
 - `jobs: 5000` sets the maximum number of Slurm jobs that can be simultaneously submitted (start with a small number first!);
-- `rerun-incomplete: True` snsures that any incomplete jobs (perhaps due to system failures) are automatically rerun (*e.g.* in case you halted the workflow execution with `ctrl+c` or the ssh tunnelling dropped);
+- `rerun-incomplete: True` ensures that any incomplete jobs (perhaps due to system failures) are automatically rerun (*e.g.* in case you halted the workflow execution with `ctrl+c` or the ssh tunnelling dropped);
 - `use-conda: True` allows Snakemake to manage environments using Conda, which can be useful for handling dependencies.

 With `slurm_simple/config.yml` set appropriately, you can run the pipeline on the selected subMIT partition: